1. Home>

 Vosotras / Vosotroscontinuaréisyou (plural) will continue

-Ellas / Ellos / UstedescontinuarĂĄnthey will continue, you (plural formal) will continue
+Ellas / Ellos / Ustedescontinuaránthey will continue,

 Back to top